 $500 $470 at Walmart

 Panasonic's top of the range 2018 player has got everything you need.
 HDR-wise you're covered with Dolby Vision, HDR10+ and HLG.
 It's also a great choice for those with some serious surround sound as it supports 7.1-channel audio.

 Speaker package deals

 If all you need is sub, then this Klipsch boom box could be just the ticket.
 Whether you want to turn your 5.1 into a 5.2 or add the bottom end beef to your Klipsch package sandwich, then this $150-off deal is the one for you.

 Elac Debut 2.0 5.1 cinema pack

-If you don't need the AVR, then the five-star Elac Debut 2.0 speaker package is also available at a discount without.
-It's beautiful sounding system offering some genuine home cinema class.
+This five-star Elac Debut 2.0 speaker package is also available at a significant discount.
+It's a classic-looking and beautiful sounding system offering some genuine home cinema refinement.

 Elac Debut 2.0 5.1.2 Dolby Atmos cinema pack

-The same five-star home theater speaker package as above but with a pair of Elac Dolby Atmos speaker modules to pop ontop of the floorstanders and add a new dimensions to your movie sound.
+The same five-star home theater speaker package as above but with a pair of Elac Dolby Atmos speaker modules to pop on top of the floorstanders and add a new dimension to your movie sound.
 Cracking deal.